Crazy times we live in!

 6. Go through your wardrobe.

-Another “things to do at home” classic, but hey, there’s no better time to clean your wardrobe than the beginning of Spring.
+Another “things to do in lockdown” classic, but hey, there’s no better time to clean your wardrobe than the beginning of…every season (depending when you’re reading it).
 Plus, there are so many things you can do with your unwanted clothes.
-Sell them on Ebay, donate them to charity, give to someone who needs them more.
+Sell them on Vinted, donate them to charity, give to someone who needs them more.
 Or turn them into a dust cloth.
 Just be ruthless.
 To anything that doesn’t “spark joy” and you haven’t worn in 2 years say: “bye bye”.
 But don’t forget to say “thank you” first.
 This way you’ll make room for all the new pieces that will be able to show off when you’re finally free to leave!

 7. Organize your laptop/phone.